13 Best Things To Do In Srisailam: Unmissable Experiences In Andhra Pradesh

 Photo: fei wang / Pexels / Image For Representation Only

 If you want to witness a bird’s eye view of the entire town of Srisailam, plan a trek to the Octopus viewpoint.
 It is located around 36 km from the main town of Srisailam and enables you to witness the views of the Krishna River and the surrounding forests.
 Most of the people visiting this viewpoint do so to catch a break from the daily chaos of life.
 The viewpoint is around 6 km away from the Domalapenta forest checkpoint, enabling you to have a rewarding experience travelling through the dense forested areas.
-Also, there is no public transportation available nearby, so ensure that you book a private commute.
+Also, there are no specific Octopus view point timings, enabling tourists to enjoy.

 Srisailam Dam, a massive structure, showcases stunning views of water and surrounding hills.